LinusJarbo/Unity3D_ArduinoConnect/README.md

 Mac OS version (not tested on windows)
 Connect to Arduino on usb over serial.

-0. Arduino .ino code included in unity project.
+The Arduino .ino code is included in this unity project.
 Build to your Arduino through Arduino IDE.
 Tested on Arudino UNO and Arduino Nano.

 Features:
 1. Auto-connects to arduino